What does “tamashii” mean in Japanese?

 kanojo wa sakuhin ni tamashii wo kome ta – 彼女は作品に魂を込めた (かのじょはさくひんにたましいをこめた)

-She put her heart and soul into the artwork.
+She put her heart and soul into her artwork.

 Below are the new words used in the example sentence.